MN-01

 Plain Language

-Deployers must ensure that chatbots with human-like features — meaning those that convey sentience, build emotional relationships, or impersonate real individuals — are not accessible to minors.
+Deployers must ensure that chatbots with human-like features — meaning chatbots that convey sentience or emotions, attempt to build emotional relationships, or impersonate real individuals — are not accessible to minors.
 Deployers must implement reasonable age verification to enforce this restriction.
-As a practical option, deployers may offer a stripped-down version of the chatbot without human-like features to minors and unverified users.
-Generic social formalities and neutral support inquiries are carved out of the human-like feature definition, so standard customer service language does not trigger the restriction.
+As a practical accommodation, deployers may offer a stripped-down version of the chatbot without human-like features to minors and unverified users.
+The carve-outs for 'functional evaluations' and 'generic social formalities' mean that routine conversational politeness and factual assessments do not trigger the restriction.

 1. Chatbots with human-like features; no minor access; age verification; alternative versions.
 A deployer shall ensure that any chatbot operated or distributed by the deployer does not make human-like features available to minors to use, interact with, purchase or converse with.
 The deployer shall implement reasonable age verification systems to ensure that chatbots with human-like features are not accessible to minors.
 A deployer may, if reasonable given the purpose of the chatbot, provide an alternative version of the chatbot without human-like features available to minors and any user who has not verified that user's age.